 Building Inspector Work Environment

 Majority of construction and building inspectors work with the government.
 Some are connected with architectural, engineering and related services firms while others are self-employed.
 They usually work regular hours both in their offices and in construction sites and buildings.
 They normally conduct inspections alone and crawl in cramped spaces to complete their inspections.
-However, they may perform the inspection of a large project with other inspectors.
+They may perform the inspection of a large project with other inspectors.
 When the workload is heavy—such as in times when construction is in full swing—overtime may be required.

 Building Inspector Salary